 As of late 2011 the Columbia Plateau Trail State Park has developed 38 miles in two segments between Fish Lake near Cheney and Martin Road near Sprague, and between Ice Harbor Dam near the Tri-Cities...

 |WA||130 mi||Asphalt, Ballast, Crushed Stone, Dirt, Grass, Gravel||

-Spanning just shy of 224 miles, the John Wayne Pioneer Trail is one of the longest rail-trail conversions in the United States.
-The trail passes through remote and sparsely populated areas of...
+Spanning just shy of 224 miles, the Palouse to Cascades State Park Trail, formerly known as the John Wayne Pioneer Trail, is one of the longest rail-trail conversions in the United States.
+The trail...

 |WA||223.8 mi||Ballast, Crushed Stone, Sand||